EyminS/Hello-World/README.md

 # Hello-World
-Just another repository
+Just another repository,<br>
-I am a Bookkeeper working from home and involve in Network marketing, I a wanting to create a coin wich should make people aware about the NZ Birds life which is endangered.
+I am a Bookkeeper working from home and involve in Network Marketing, I am wanting to create a coin wich should make people aware about the NZ Birds Life which is endangered.